djreiss/cMonkeyNwInf/README.md

 First, please note that this package is in a very rough state.
-That being said, it is still quite usable.
+That being said, it is still usable for someone with a little bioinformatics/programming/R experience.

 To install in R: